totaldekadens/MakeupByS/README.md

  * Nodemailer
     - Order confirmation shall be developed and not ending up in trash
     - "Order shipped" and "Order cancelled" shall be implemented
+ * Filtering of colors and brands on season- and category page

  ### Account
  * You will need to verify your emailaddress when you create an account